 I have to admit it.
 I have some problems with dynamically typed languages.
 Even if I love Python, I'm always worried about using one of those languages in a production environment.
 It's not because I absolutely want to define the type of variables but because I don't trust other developers.
-And with "other developers" I mean also myself in the past.
+And with "other developers" I mean also myself in the past or in the future.

 Let's take a close look to the function.